vogelchr/e1_sam4_usb/README.txt

 	cost in SMT, as it's a standard 10k resistor reel and not one more "cut-tape" reel only for that part
 		-> introduced quad resistor packs 10k for various pullups
+	 - for the DAC, it might make sense to align with what sylvain is using in his FPGA based design (and what sysmocom has used in other designs):
+	MAX5215 (14bit).
+Could be upgraded to 16bit MAX5217 if ever needed.

 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)
+	 - might make sense to add a precision voltage reference for the DAC, e.g. MAX6163ESA? regulation seems to be good enough with the crappy DAC in the SAM4S, so I think having the "good" +UB supply that has constant load will be sufficient